 reversed() returns an iterator that traverses in reverse.
 Unlike lst[::-1], it does not create a new list:

-This pattern is particularly powerful for sliding window problems:
+This pattern is useful for sliding window problems:

 While list comprehensions are generally preferred, map() can be useful for type conversions:

-This is one of Python's biggest advantages for coding interviews.
 The @cache and @lru_cache decorators turn any recursive function into a memoized solution with zero boilerplate.
-Many DP problems that require 20+ lines of bottom-up tabulation in Java can be solved with a decorated recursive function in Python.
+Many DP problems that would normally require a manual memo dictionary or a full bottom-up table can be solved with a decorated recursive function.

 @cache is shorthand for @lru_cache(maxsize=None), introduced in Python 3.9.
 Both cache all results indefinitely.